Digimon Tamers: Plot

-The Tamers eventually began working with Hypnos when the wicked Devas invade the Real World.
-Calumon is captured by the Devas, and the Tamers follow him to the Digital World to save him.
-During their journey, they meet Ryo, and his Digimon Partner, Cyberdramon.
+Yamaki's obsessive efforts to exterminate the Digimon brings the Devas, twelve extremely powerful Digimon, into the Real World.
+Henry's father, Janyu Wong, and his friends, the Monster Makers, are revealed to be responsible for creating the prototype digital forms that eventually evolved into Digimon.
+The Bio-Emergence of the enormous pig Deva, Vikaralamon, reveals the existence of Digimon to the general public and result in Calumon being captured and taken back to the Digital World.
+In hopes of saving Calumon, the Tamers enter the Digital World, with a remorseful Yamaki as their ally in the Real World.
 Impmon turns his back on the Tamers when he encounters the dog Deva Caturamon, and wishes to become strong, thus becoming Beelzemon.
-Eventually, the Tamers confront Beelzemon, and Beelzemon kills Leomon, causing Jeri Kato to fall into depression.
-After resolving conflicts with the Digimon Sovereigns, the Tamers learn that the Digimon are protecting themselves from humans and the Real World after the Digital World is invaded by the evil D-Reaper, a rogue clean-up program.
-As the Tamers return to the Real World, the D-Reaper kidnaps Jeri, manipulating and trapping her inside the body.
-When the D-Reaper begins to materialize in the Real World, the Tamers defeat it, using the program and saving Jeri.
-With both worlds restored, the children say goodbye to their Digimon partners, when they end up returning to the Digital World by the effects of the program.
-The series ends with Takato discovering a portal in Guilmon's old tunnel.
+The Tamers confront Beelzemon, and Beelzemon kills Leomon, causing his partner Jeri Kato to fall into depression.
+After resolving conflicts with the Digimon Sovereigns, the Tamers learn that the Digimon are protecting themselves from humans and the Real World because the D-Reaper, a rogue clean-up program, has been destroying the Digital World.

+As the Tamers return to the Real World, the D-Reaper kidnaps Jeri, manipulating and trapping her inside its body.
+The D-Reaper begins to materialize in the Real World and the Tamers fight back, with Yamaki assembling the Monster Makers to assist them.
+The Monster Makers develop a program targeting the D-Reaper's core programming, allowing the Tamers to defeat the D-Reaper and save Jeri.
+With both worlds restored, the Tamers discover the effects of the Monster Makers' program also have impacted the Digimon.
+The Tamers say goodbye to their Digimon partners as they forced to return to the Digital World.
+Some time later, Takato discovers a portal to the Digital World in Guilmon's old hideout in the park.